Prosecutors seeking new indictment for Hunter Biden before end of September

-WASHINGTON (AP) — Federal prosecutors plan to ask a grand jury to indict President Joe Biden's son Hunter by the end of the month, according to court documents filed Wednesday.
+WASHINGTON (AP) — Federal prosecutors plan to seek a grand jury indictment of President Joe Biden's son Hunter before the end of the month, according to court documents filed Wednesday.

-The exact charges the president’s son would face were not immediately clear, but appeared related to a gun possession charge in which he was accused of having a firearm while being a drug user.
+The filing came in a gun possession case in which Hunter Biden was accused of having a firearm while being a drug user, though prosecutors did not name which charges they will seek.
 He has also been under investigation by federal prosecutors for his business dealings.

-Defense attorneys said Hunter Biden has kept to the terms of an agreement sparing him from prosecution on a felony gun charge if he stays clean and out of trouble.
+Defense attorneys, for their part, said Hunter Biden has kept to the terms of their original agreement with prosecutors on the gun charge.
+That calls for sparing him from prosecution if he stays clean and out of trouble for two years, and his lawyer argued it remains in force.
+Prosecutors disagreed.

 News of an possible new indictment comes as House Republicans are preparing for a likely impeachment inquiry of President Biden over unsubstantiated claims that he played a role in his son's foreign business affairs during his time as vice president.